srvk/DiViMe/README.md

-This repo contains the development version of the ACLEW Diarization Virtual Machine (DiViMe).
+This repo contains the latest stable version of the ACLEW Diarization Virtual Machine (DiViMe).
+For the development version, visit https://github.com/srvk/DiViMe/.

 # Initial questions